yaogara/yaogara-ark/content/index.md

 ---
 title: The Yaogará Ark
-description: "An open ethnobotanical archive documenting sacred plants, cultural lineages, and Indigenous ecological knowledge of the Amazon."
+description: 'An open ethnobotanical archive documenting sacred plants, cultural lineages, and Indigenous ecological knowledge of the Amazon.'
-tags: [ethnobotany, Amazon, Yaogara]
+tags:
+  - ethnobotany
+  - Amazon
+  - Yaogara
-date: "2025-10-25"
+date: '2025-10-25'
-lastmod: "2025-10-28"
+lastmod: '2025-10-28'
+license: CC BY-SA 4.0 – Yaogará Research Archive
 ---

 Welcome to the open ethnobotany portal — a community-driven effort to document the sacred plants, cultural lineages, and Indigenous knowledge of the Amazon.